 - A copy of the student’s completed Program of Study Form for master’s applicants or a copy of the student’s completed Advisory Conference Report for doctoral applicants

 - A current copy of the applicant’s curriculum vitae

 - A research statement prepared by the applicant.
-This statement should include a detailed description of the research/project.
-The statement must be readable by an interdisciplinary audience.
+This statement should include a detailed description of the research/project and must be readable by an interdisciplinary audience.
 It should be written in a grant proposal format rather than as an abstract of a work already completed.
-It should clearly identify the scholarly issues being addressed in the research/project.
-It should outline the tasks that will be performed to complete the research/project.
+It should clearly identify the scholarly issues being addressed in the research/project and outline the tasks that will be performed to complete the research/project.
 If applicable, it should include any early conclusions or preliminary findings.

 - A brief budget/financial statement indicating the proposed use of the professional development funds in conjunction with the research/project.